View Document Text

 Other Compensation

-The Adviser’s employees may be offered and may accept expense paid trips
+The Advisor’s employees may be offered and may accept expense paid trips

 to investment tradeshows and research meetings hosted by its custodians